 I didn’t know much about REV Tech until Ave40 sent me one of the REV GTS 230W mods.
 OK, to be honest, I’d never heard of REV until that package from Ave40 arrived.
 So I did a little research.
 REV Tech currently markets three mods, all of them are inspired “by the automotive and race spirit.”

 There’s the NITRO, SPORT and the GTS.
 The GTS is “the Grand Tourer of the REV range.”
 It features an HD screen, ergonomic design, and dedicated menu button.
 The REV GTS comes with a REV keychain, manual and charging cable.
-It’s powered by two external 18650 batteries, not included, which can be charge while in the device via the micro USB port on the side of the mod.
+It’s powered by two external 18650 batteries, not included, which can be charged while in the device via the micro USB port on the side of the mod.

 Like most devices, the REV GTS 230W mod turns on with five clicks of the fire button.
 You can lock the device with three clicks of the fire button.
 There are four buttons on the side of the mod, the fire button the “+:” and “-” buttons and the “M” button, which is a dedicated menu button.
 Short pressing the menu button will cycle through the display colors.